hi-reeve/formwerk/README.md

 Unlike other libraries, Formwerk deliberately excludes UI components, recognizing that design needs vary across projects.
 Instead, it provides a rock-solid foundation of accessibility, validation, state management, and interaction patterns that just work with your custom styling.
 This separation allows you to maintain complete creative control while ensuring your forms meet the highest standards of functionality and user experience.

 With Formwerk as your foundation, you get high-quality form capabilities without compromising on flexibility.
-Whether you're creating a design system or standalone application, Formwerk handles the intricate details of forms, empowering you to create forms that are both beautiful and delightful.
+Whether you're creating a design system or standalone application, Formwerk handles the intricate details of forms, empowering you to create forms that are delightful to use.

 ## Contributing